dugalex/DA-Glass/README.md

 # NOTE
-If you are using DirectAdmin over SSL you will have to add the option below to your "directadmin.conf" file for the skin to work properly.
+If you are using DirectAdmin over SSL you will have to add the option below to your "directadmin.conf" file for the skin to function properly.
 ```
 ssl_ignore_when_local=1
 ```